 15 Documents You Need in Your IEP Binder

-As we mentioned in The Paper Chase, you may want to consider having two binders: a master binder (which you'll add to all year long) and a smaller binder that you'll bring to the IEP meeting, which includes copies of the documents that support your main questions and concerns.
+As we mentioned in The Paper Chase, you'll want to bring certain documents to the IEP meeting, which includes copies of the documents that support your main questions and concerns.

 The following is a list of common documents you should gather:

-If you want a printable checklist to help you organize these documents, check out our template here.
+If you want a printable checklist to help you organize these documents, check out our template for Undivided members here.

 Join for free